-Prince Harry and Meghan Markle Wedding Rumors Heat Up, What Wedding Dress Will Meghan Wear?
+Prince Harry and Meghan Markle Wedding Rumors Heat Up: What Wedding Dress Will Meghan Wear?

 There was even a story that Markle had been spotted trying on wedding dresses in Toronto, Canada, where the Suits actress lives.
 Gossip Cop quickly set the record straight on the reports that Meghan went wedding dress shopping with pals for the fun of it.

-The outlet wrote that despite claims of insider information describing how Meghan joked about walking down the aisle in Westminster Abbey, and how her friends “thought she looked gorgeous” in a Paloma Blanca gown, Markle didn’t go shopping for a wedding gown, not even for a joke.
+The outlet wrote that despite claims of insider information describing how Meghan joked about walking down the aisle in Westminster Abbey and how her friends “thought she looked gorgeous” in a Paloma Blanca gown, Markle didn’t go shopping for a wedding gown, not even for a joke.

 “Meghan hasn’t tried any white dresses of any kind.
 She also hasn’t been shopping at all.”